Benefits of the Keto Diet

 The keto diet isn’t magic.
-But it does have real benefits—especially when it’s done right.
+But it does have real, measurable benefits—especially when done right.

 1. Weight Loss Without Constant Hunger

-One of the biggest reasons people try keto is to lose weight—and for many, it works.
+One of the biggest reasons people try keto is to lose weight—and for many, it works better than other diets.

-• Fat and protein keep you fuller longer than sugar or bread
+• Higher satiety — fat and protein keep you fuller longer than carbs

-In one study, people on a keto diet lost more weight than those on a low-fat diet—even when eating the same number of calories.
+In one landmark study, people on a keto diet lost more weight than those on a low-fat diet—even when eating the same number of calories.
+The low-carb group also had better cholesterol profiles.
 Source: NIH

 2. Better Blood Sugar and Insulin Control

-Keto can help lower blood sugar and improve insulin sensitivity.
+Keto can dramatically improve blood sugar and insulin sensitivity.
 This is especially important for people with type 2 diabetes or prediabetes.

 In a 1-year trial, 60% of participants with type 2 diabetes on a keto diet lowered or stopped their diabetes meds.
 Source: Virta Health study via NCBI